Margandalf/english-for-designers/case-study_TdA.md

+# Think different when you work with developers

 So we have this competition for young developers to show them the real deal when doing a project.
 High schoolers work on an assignment with a fictional client.
 They have to arrange a meeting and ask the client how should the web app look like.
 In my part, they are working with brand manual from the client.
 But there was something I forgot about while making the manual the first time.